Key takeaways:

 2. Offer multiple payment options

-Provide various payment methods like credit card payments and e-transfers with clear instructions to make it easier for clients to pay you.
-Only offering in-person methods, like cash or check, makes it difficult for busy clients to find time to make it to your office.
+Provide various payment methods, such as credit card, ACH payments, or e-transfers, with clear instructions to make it easier for clients to pay you.
+Only offering in-person payment methods, like cash or check, makes it difficult for busy clients to find time to visit your office.

 3. Be polite

-Overdue payments are frustrating, but keeping a polite and professional tone goes a long way to preserve your business’s reputation and maintain a positive relationship with your clients.
+Late payments are frustrating, but most of the time, customers aren’t trying to be difficult.
+A polite reminder and professional tone can help preserve your business’s online reputation and maintain a positive relationship with your clients.

 4. Use the right communication channels

-Pro Tip: If you’re having trouble getting in contact with a client, try to reach out in a different way.
-Emails, text messages, phone calls, and mailed overdue payment letters are all good options.
+Pro Tip: If you’re having trouble getting in contact with a client, try a different method.
+Emails, text messages, phone calls, and mailed overdue payment letters or reminders are all good options.

 5. Offer assistance